diego-cavalcante/zabbix.icones/README.md

 ## Screenshots

+Four colors of the icon mean four states: default (OK, in operation, green), problem (failure, red), maintenance (yellow), disabled (gray).
+For different icons, there are different sets of colors and sizes.

 Note: file and directory names are translated into English, names are corrected to reduce confusion after importing to Zabbix.

 ![alt tag](screenshots.en/15.png)